dev-sushi/docs/docs/configuration/advanced.md

 ### dev mode

-If you are using sushi from source, be sure to launch it by using **dev mode** in [index].
-It will automatically generate `out/` files to work with source version of sushi.
+If you are using lingfo from source, be sure to launch it by using **dev mode** in [index].
+It will automatically generate `out/` files to work with source version of lingfo.
 Here's example:

 ```ini
 [index]